 AWPNot available on formulary used

 Potential Side Effects and Toxicity

 An infectious cause should be ruled out prior to initiating Mytesi.
 In the placebo-controlled part of the study, side effects were comparable to placebo.
-The most commonly reported side effect was upper respiratory tract infection (Mytesi, 3.8% of patients vs. placebo, 2.9%).
+The most commonly reported side effect was upper respiratory tract infection (Mytesi, 3.8% of people vs. placebo, 2.9%).
 Other reported side effects included bronchitis, cough, flatulence (gas), and increased bilirubin.
 Based on animal data, Mytesi may cause fetal harm.
-Mytesi has not been studied in patients younger than 18 years old.
+Mytesi has not been studied in people younger than 18 years old.
 Its usefulness in pediatrics is unknown and use in this population cannot be recommended at this time.

 There were no significant drug interactions in participants in the clinical study.
 There was little or no change in CD4 counts and viral load throughout the study.

-In a review article in Expert Review of Clinical Pharmacology published in 2015 by Castro et al., the use of Mytesi is recommended as a reasonable choice in patients not responding to over-the-counter psyllium and loperamide.
+In a review article in Expert Review of Clinical Pharmacology published in 2015 by Castro et al., the use of Mytesi is recommended as a reasonable choice in people not responding to over-the-counter psyllium and loperamide.
 Patients should be informed that the benefits of Mytesi are not immediate, possibly taking about four weeks, and if an inadequate response is seen after three months, Mytesi should be discontinued.

-CAP & PAP information
+CAP & PAP Information

 Pay no more than $25, maximum benefit of $6,000 per year.